digibib/koha-plugins-branch-closure/README.md

 # About

-WIP - this plugin is not finished.

 This plugin handles the temporary closing of a branch.
 It is a tool that handles:
-- temporarily moving reservations
+- temporarily moving reservations to be picked up at branch to a temporary branch
+- temporarily moving patrons home branch
 - disabling branch in Koha REST API
 - temporarily making branch items unavailable
 - sends notification to patrons with this homebranch about changes

+A table is displayed on first page if any branches are currently closed, with the option to reopen.
+Reopening reverts the changes made by the closure.

-A general email subject and body can be set in configuration.
+A general email subject and body can be set in configuration, but can be individually configured per closure.

 # Setup